sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 circumstances may allow these controls to be relaxed in a specific context.
 For example, if a bilateral agreement between to agencies legally entitles usage of citizen identifiers, then the pairwise anonymous identifer requirement may be relaxed.
-In cases where all clients are entitled to process associated to a subject at an OpenID Provider, the claims request requirement may be relaxed.
+In cases where all Clients are entitled to process associated to a subject at an OpenID Provider, the claims request requirement may be relaxed.